 Willful violations may be prosecuted criminally and the violator fined up to $10,000.
 A second conviction may result in imprisonment.
 Employers who willfully or repeatedly violate the minimum wage requirements are subject to a civil money penalty of up to $1,000 for each such violation.

-The FLSA makes it illegal to ship goods in interstate commerce which were produced in violation of the minimum wage, overtime pay, child labor, or special minimum wage provisions.
+The FLSA makes it illegal to ship goods in interstate commerce which are produced in violation of the minimum wage, overtime pay, child labor, or special minimum wage provisions.

-If you need further information about your state's comp time law and/or wish to report a potential state comp time law violation, then you may wish to contact the agency in your state which handles wage and hour/labor standards violations, listed on our site's state government agencies page.
+If you need further information about your state’s comp time law or wish to report a potential state law violation, then you may wish to contact the agency in your state which handles wage and hour/labor standards violations, listed on our site’s state government agencies page.

-There are several different methods under the FLSA for an employee to recover unpaid wages; each method has different remedies.
+There are several different methods for recovering unpaid wages; each method has different remedies.